 How does Fusarium mold impact humans?

-Even though Fusarium mold is not always going to be dangerous to you, it will always be dangerous to your property.
-If you spot any type of mold in your home, then it is important that you call somebody as soon as possible.
+Even though Fusarium mold is not necessarily a danger to yourself, it will always be dangerous to your property.
+If you spot any type of mold in your home, getting rid of it should be a priority.

 Cleaning it off the walls is not going to be enough.
 All it takes is a few spores left behind and you will be right back where you started.
 Often there are underlying issues that must be dealt with in order to make the area unsuitable for mold development.
 Delaying the treatment is a bad choice, as this fast-growing mold can quickly spread through your property, causing severe damage.